A1I2S3/grafana-loki1/README.md

 });
 ```
 Then in Grafana for Loki as the data source perform LogQL query given as
+If you donot want to specify the middleware then return the status code for each response

 ```bash
 count_over_time({job="cred_logs"} |= `status 502` [24h])